evaldman/ComedianFindrFrontEnd/README.md

 ![alt text](images/genrepage.png)

-This single page app is a resource for comedy fans who want to find, follow and discover professional comedians based on the genre they are most closly associated with.
+This single page app is a resource for comedy fans who want to find, follow and discover professional comedians based on the genre they are most closely associated with.
 Users can log in, search for comics based on genre, "favorite" a comic, and leave a review for them.

 Installation: